Mohammad Tomaliah

 Mohammad Tomaliah (1957–2008; محمد طملية), a Jordanian writer and journalist, was born in Karak, south of Jordan in 1957.
 He is considered one of Jordan’s leading satirical writers, who achieved a local and Arab fame.
 He started his career at Ad-Dustor daily in 1983.
 He also wrote for other dailies and was a member of the Jordanian Writers Association and of the Arab Writers Association.

 Tomaliah is the first Jordanian writer to write satirical articles and stories.
 He created a unique literary genre where he combined literary and journalistic style in writing that is free of flowery language and cliches.

 Early life

 Mohammad Abdullah Mustafa Tomaliah was born in Abu Tarraba village in the governorate of Karak, south of Jordan.
-He was born to family who was originally from Innaba village in the Palestinian city of Al-Ramla.
-Since childhood, Tomalaih was enchanted by world literature, especially the Russian; he would memorize entire excerpts from Russian novels and reincarnated the characters in these novels.
+He was born to a family who was originally from Innaba village in the Palestinian city of Al-Ramla.
+Since his childhood, Tomalaih was captivated by world literature, including the Russian.
+Tomalaih would memorize multiple excerpts from Russian novels and imitated the characters in these novels.